 Conventional hybrids – do not plug into the mains but have electric motors powered by a battery that’s charged when the vehicle brakes.
+They are described by some manufacturers as ‘self-charging’ hybrids.
 Examples include the Toyota Prius, Toyota Yaris, and Hyundai Ioniq.
-These have better fuel consumption than most petrol cars but are not normally considered as ‘electric vehicles’ per se, and are not covered in this Guide.
+These have slightly better fuel consumption than most petrol cars but are not normally considered as ‘electric vehicles’ per se, and are not covered in this Guide.

 You can learn more about individual models from manufacturers websites or comparison sites like Next Greencar , the Green Car Guide, Car Buyer and WhatCar.
 There are loads to choose from these days, with new models being launched every few months.